mchaudhary22/I2GDS2024/micro_g2/README.md

 See [here](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) for more detailed instructions on how to install SRA Toolkit.\
 Use `fastq-dump` <SRR-of-interest> to retrieve the file that you want.
 For example: `fastq-dump SRR21285231`

-## Step 1: To perform adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
+## Step 1: Adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
-The code is located in the following path: `code/`.
+The code is located in the following path: `code/fastp.py`.
 - `fastp.py` : Python script to handle raw FASTQ data and run fastp for adapter identification and quality control.
-  - This script will look for the files in the specified directory, automatically identify adapters, trim adapters, and run QC.
+  - This script will look for the files in the specified directory, automatically identify adapters, trim adapters, and run quality control.
-  - Need to specify the path to locate `fastp` and change the input and output directories in `fastp.py` before use.
+  - Specify the path to locate `fastp` and change the input and output directories in `fastp.py` before use.
-  - Need to download `fastp` at the [GitHub](https://github.com/OpenGene/fastp)
+  - Install `fastp` by following the instructions at the [GitHub](https://github.com/OpenGene/fastp).
+The method that was used in this tutorial was:

     ```
     wget http://opengene.org/fastp/fastp